 A few years ago, the Australian military sanctioned a study of which character traits were more likely to make a candidate successful during the grueling six-week Commando Selection and Training Course (CSTC).
-This is a unit similar to the U.S. 75th Ranger Regiment and specializes in direct action, special reconnaissance, and counter-terrorism, among other tasks.

-The Character Strengths and Hardiness of Australian Army Special Forces Applicants study was conducted by Captain Scott D. Gayton of the Australian Army Psychology Corps (AAPSYCH), and Dr James Kehoe of the University of New South Wales.
+The Character Strengths and Hardiness of Australian Army Special Forces Applicants study was conducted by Captain Scott D. Gayton of the Australian Army Psychology Corps (AAPSYCH), and Dr. James Kehoe of the University of New South Wales.

 - Integrity (45 percent)

 - Persistence (36 percent)

 Interestingly, the four lowest-ranked attributes were Loving, Forgiveness, Prudence, and Appreciation of Beauty.

 What’s Left After the Smoke Clears

 When the smoke cleared after about 44 brutal days, during which the CSTC aspirants were pushed to their physical, mental, and emotional limits, the authors asked the successful candidates to re-evaluate their character traits with the hindsight of their experience.